kbooten/kbooten.github.io/index.md

 * Mid-June: Conference presentation on Flusser, computer-mediated writing, and [Style🗜Vise](https://github.com/kbooten/stylevise){target="_blank"}, FLUSSER AND HIS LANGUAGES, VILÉM FLUSSER ARCHIVE

-* Article on the algorithmic mediation of writing and the concept of care forthcoming in ELECTRONIC BOOK REVIEW
+* Article on the algorithmic mediation of writing and the concept of care forthcoming in the proceedings of ELO2020

 * Article on crowdsourcing literary interpretation forthcoming in DIGITAL STUDIES/LE CHAMP NUMÉRIQUE